mike632t/x11-calc/README.md

 ### VMS Specific Issues

-* Colour palette assumes a black and white display (if your system has 24-bit colour you can modify the definition of COLOUR_DEPTH in x11-calc.h to build the simulators with support for colour display).
+* Colour palette assumes a black and white display.
 * Not all text is visible due to the limited colour palette and the DEC fonts are missing some characters (for example the Pi symbol).